 Chances are, you’ve never used witch hazel as an astringent.
 Changes are, your grandmother has.
 Made from the leaves and bark of Hamamelis virginiana, a type of shrub native to North America, witch hazel is typically used as a toner that can be applied to a washable cotton round and swiped across the face.
 Those who suffer from inflammation-related issues such as acne, eczema or psoriasis appreciate witch hazel’s anti-inflammatory properties.
 T.N.
 Dickinson’s and Thayers are two popular brands of witch hazel toner, and a 12 ounce bottle be purchased online or at drug stores for less than $10.

 Rose water is another tried-and-true beauty product that serves as a calming toner for irritated or inflamed skin.
+If you have recently undergone any skin-related beauty procedures, such as Microneedling by Natural Skin Care Clinic or similar ones, then rose water may be recommended as a great, natural cleanser that may even aid your skin’s healing.
 It’s been used as a beauty tool in the Middle East for centuries, and appreciated stateside for decades for its soothing scent and properties.
 A 3.4-ounce bottle of rose water (you can even make your own by boiling rose petals and water on the stovetop) like this one by Alteya Organics is surprisingly affordable, and can be found at Whole Foods and other natural food stores for around $9.

 For quite some time, coconut oil has been having a moment as a high-heat alternative to olive oil for cooking.
 It’s also long been known as a popular replacement for high-priced body lotions.
 Though it might feel awkward to slather your body with the same oil you use in the kitchen, buy yourself an extra jar for the bathroom and get over it.
 The melting point of coconut oil is 76 degrees, which means it comes out of the jar as a solid and quickly liquifies on the skin.
 Because this is a pure oil with the tendency to feel greasy, most people use coconut oil as a moisturizer right before bed.
 Rub it into wet skin, then gently pat away the beaded water with a bath towel.
 Choose unrefined coconut oil for a light coconut scent.
 A 15-ounce jar of Spectrum brand organic, unrefined coconut oil sells for around $6 on Amazon.